Trinitron: Chromatron

 Sony had entered the television market in 1960 with the black and white TV8-301, the first non-projection type all-transistor television.
 A combination of factors, including its small screen size, limited its sales to niche markets.
-Sony engineers had been studying the color market, but the situation in Japan was even worse than the U.S.; they accounted for only 300 of the 9 million sets sold that year.
-But by 1961, dealers were asking the Sony sales department when a color set would be available, and the sales department put pressure on engineering in turn.
+Sony engineers had been studying the color market, but the situation in Japan was even worse than the U.S. They accounted for only 300 of the 9 million sets sold that year.
+By 1961, dealers were asking the Sony sales department when a color set would be available, and the sales department put pressure on engineering in turn.
 Masaru Ibuka, Sony's president and co-founder, steadfastly refused to develop a system based on RCA's shadow mask design, which he considered technically deficient.
 He insisted on developing a unique solution.

 In 1961, a Sony delegation was visiting the IEEE trade show in New York City, including Ibuka, Akio Morita (Sony's other co-founder) and Nobutoshi Kihara, who was promoting his new CV-2000 home video tape recorder.
 This was Kihara's first trip abroad and he spent much of his time wandering the trade floor, where he came across a small booth by the small company Autometric.
 They were demonstrating a new type of color television based on the Chromatron tube, which used a single electron gun and a vertical grille of electrically charged thin wires instead of a shadow mask.
 The resulting image was far brighter than anything the RCA design could produce, and lacked the convergence problems that required constant adjustments.
 He quickly brought Morita and Ibuka to see the design, and Morita was "sold" on the spot.